jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/papers/p2-4-brief-source-summary.md

 ## Goal

-The goal is to describe how your source fits into its academic conversation in a more detailed way than in the last assignment.
+The goal is finalize a source for Paper 2 and to describe how your source fits into its academic conversation in a more detailed way than in the last assignment.

 ## Logistics

+- Before you begin writing, review [:these guidelines](/course-ntw2029/assignments/papers/p2-1-overview/#x-these-guidelines) again.
 - Identify the source you intend to analyze for Paper 2.
-Provide proper a properly formatted APA citation for your source as the title of this assignment.
+Provide proper a properly formatted APA citation for your source as the title of this assignment, including a link to the source on the webpage of the journal or press where it was originally published.
+If the source does not have a URL (many books don't), please link to the source search result link at NUS libraries.
+- Write two paragraphs:
+	- The first paragraph should describe the academic conversation your source intends to contribute to, including what your source says others have previously contributed to that conversation.
-- Write two paragraphs: one describing your source's academic conversation, and one describing your source's contribution
+	- The second paragraph should describe your source's research approach and contribution to that conversation.
 - Cite page numbers in-text when paraphrasing your source in this simple way: (4)
 - The two paragraphs together should be max 600 words.